Lectures: MWF 9 - 950, Room 203, physics building

 Every student will be required to have an iclicker in class to personally respond to the lecture opening reading quiz and to conceptual questions throughout the lecture.
 A part of your final grade will be derived from the opening multiple choice quiz that will be based on the reading assignment for that lecture and from your satisfactory participation in the 3-6 conceptual questions given each day.
 The clickers allow you to respond anonymously.
 The Student Advisory Committee for this course has recommended we count the clickers as 10% of your final grade, and we plan to do so this semester.
 You will be able to use the same iclicker that you used last semester, but you will need to reregister it.
 You may also use a transmitter that has been previously used by another student, but you will need to register it in your name.
 These transmitters are for sale at the Newcomb Hall University Bookstore.
 You may use either the original iclicker or the new iclicker2 in class.
 Click here for further important information.

 Your grade in PHYS 2415 will be determined by (subject to change)

 |3 midterm exams||

 Note: No make-up exams are given!
 With a valid excuse BEFORE the exam, the remaining elements of the course will be appropriately averaged.
 Without a valid excuse before the exam, the exam grade will be a zero.
 We follow official university policy concerning valid excuses (official university travel, religious holidays, personal illness, or death/illness of an immediate family member).
-For example, if you have instructor approval to miss one of the 3 midterm exams due to illness, your grade on that exam will be the weighted average of your other two midterm exams, using the class average to weight the grade.

 All exams (midterm and final) will be a mixture of conceptual questions and homework-like numerical problems.
 All exams will be multiple choice.
 You will be allowed to bring in one 8 1/2" x 11" size piece of paper for each exam with anything written on it that you choose, both front and back.